President Iohannis to pay a state visit to Egypt on Wednesday

-President Klaus Iohannis will pay a state visit to the Arab Republic of Egypt on Wednesday, at the invitation of his counterpart, Abdel Fattah El-Sisi, the Presidential Administration informed.According to the quoted source, the visit takes place within the very good bilateral dialogue of recent years, as well as in the context of the anniversary in 2021 of 115 years of diplomatic relations between Romania and the Arab Republic of Egypt.
+President Klaus Iohannis is paying a state visit to the Arab Republic of Egypt on Wednesday, at the invitation of his counterpart, Abdel Fattah El-Sisi, the Presidential Administration informed.According to the quoted source, the visit takes place within the very good bilateral dialogue of recent years, as well as in the context of the anniversary in 2021 of 115 years of diplomatic relations between Romania and the Arab Republic of Egypt, agerpres reports.

 Discussions will also include current issues of international policy, with a focus on political and security developments in the Middle East region and mediation efforts on issues of interest.